Akuli/jou/doc/keywords.md

 ```

 Unlike a simple `states = [False, False]`, or `states: bool[2]` followed by the `memset()`,
-the above example will not write beyond the end of the `states` array
+the above example won't write beyond the end of the `states` array
-if someone adds support for a `Middle` mouse button in the future.
+if someone adds support for a `Middle` mouse button in the future<.

 ## `False`

 This is a constant of type [bool](#bool) represented by a zero byte in memory.
-This means that if you initialize the memory to zero and interpret it as a `bool`,
+This means that if you initialize some memory to zero and interpret it as a `bool`,
-it will be `False`.
+you get `False`.

 **See also:** [True](#true), [bool](#bool)